aureliusenterprise/flink-ci/README.md

 - Flink Job Manager: http://localhost:8081
 - kibana: http://localhost:5601

+## How to run all unit tests?
+execute in a terminal the following command poetry run pytest

+poetry opens the correct virtual environment and then executes pytest.

 ## How to deploy a flink job
 see the readme file in the jobs folder